 - Information security

-Red Piranha offers a comprehensive DISP program to get you secure and certified.
+Red Piranha is DISP certified, so we intimately understand the journey and the DISP ecosystem.
+We offer a comprehensive range of DISP solutions to get you secure and certified.
 Our sovereign capability provides supply chain assurance across these 4 key outcome areas.
 As your trusted DISP partner, we can help with:

 - DISP assessments

 - DISP ASR (Annual Security Report)